 Tips to help you

-• A session should be taken 1 to 2 hour break after a meal.
+• A session should be taken 1 to 2-hour break after a meal.
 The sauna’s heat will make you flush and sweat.
-In doing that, it draws blood from your internal organs so it’s a good idea if your stomach is not in digestion.
+In doing that, it draws blood from your internal organs so it’s a good idea if your stomach is not on digestion.

 • Drink a glass or two of water after and before going into the sauna.
 It will help your body flush out those toxins and help with dehydration.

 • Wear as little as possible.
 Swimwear or a towel is best.